Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Summer: this is beach weather, but you'll run into BIG crowds and many closures.
 Some people swear by summer, others will do everything they can to avoid it.
 If you travel in summer, consider avoiding the most crowded places, like the Riviera, and head for some less-touristy parts of France (there will still be people, but not as many).

-• Autumn: similar weather to spring, but possibly more rain.
+• Autumn: the weather in France in the fall is similar to that of spring, but possibly more rain.
 September and October are usually mild and often sunny, but come November you're risking cold and greyness.

 NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.